 Click here for SSRC Member Town residential dropoff locations.

 For a comprehensive list of MA collection locations, click here.

-Small amounts of Elemental mercury not contained within a product should be brought to a HHW collection event in a secure container.
+Small amounts (up to a tablespoon) of Elemental mercury not contained within a product should be brought to a HHW collection event in a secure container.